-Whether you're new to Content Marketing or have been doing things like this for years, you may wonder how blogging works.
+Whether you're new to SEO Content or have been doing things like this for years, you may wonder how blogging works to grow your business.
 Does blogging do that much for you?
 What's the point of it anyway?
 Is it an important business strategy?

 Well, honestly, blogging can help because it keeps you focused on your writing and your subject.
 It also enables you to show your readers that you're an expert in a given subject area.

 If you're providing information that they find helpful (better yet, useful) they're likely to keep coming back to read more.
 And really, isn't that the goal of most websites?
 Finally, it can benefit your search engine rankings but more on that later.

 My primary goal here is to help people better understand what SEO Content is all about.
 To me, it's so much more than a trendy buzzword.
 It's really about telling a great story, one that's interesting to the audience, and one that provides the information they need or want.
 If I do it right, they'll return again and again to see what's new.
 If I only focus on myself and my objective, then it's not going to work out as well.
 So I have to stay focused on what matters to you, my readers.